Birmingham Investment Guide

 One of the Top Cities for House Price Growth

-Development activity and strong incoming investment have resulted in Birmingham topping the list for house price growth, with an uplift of 7.5% on average – the highest in England.
+Development activity and strong incoming investment have resulted in Birmingham being a top destination for house price growth.
+Savills industry-renowned five-year house price forecast has predicted the West Midlands will increase by 21.7% by 2024, which is higher than the national average.
 Increased demands of city-centre living produce a faster rate of increasing house prices.
-Average house prices across the city amount to an average affordable rate of £197,461; this figure is roughly £10,000 less than Manchester.
+Average house prices across the city amount to an average affordable rate of £205,134 according to Rightmove.
+With the average UK house price sitting at a record-high of £250,000 according to Halifax, Birmingham is far more affordable than other cities.

-Plus, it’s £500,000 less than the average London property meaning Birmingham still has immense scope for further growth.
+Birmingham is over £500,000 less than the average London property meaning the city still has immense scope for further growth.
 There are also huge developments happening across the city centre and exciting new regeneration schemes on the outskirts.
 Recently, areas such as Perry Barr and Ladywood have started regeneration projects ahead of the Commonwealth Games in 2022.

-With 80,000 students across four Birmingham universities, landlords should look to the city to secure the best investments.
+With 80,000 students across five Birmingham universities, landlords should look to the city to secure the best investments.
 The ideal target tenant market for landlords are ambitious students wanting housing or excited graduates choosing to reside in the city.
 The turnover of students living in Birmingham and the lack of rentals means that landlords will always have a consistent demand for letting out their property.
+Plus, with the fact that over 40% of students choose to stay living in the city post-study, there are plenty of eager residents looking for housing,

 As the Universities in Birmingham climb the league tables, more prospective students are choosing the city for their studies.
 Therefore, this is an ideal time for landlords to consider a fruitful investment in a prime city-centre location like Birmingham.